-Employment of building and grounds cleaning and maintenance occupations is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations, adding about 349,800 new jobs.
+Employment in building and grounds cleaning and maintenance occupations is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations, adding about 279,500 new jobs.
 More workers will be needed to keep up with increasing demand for lawn care, landscaping, and cleaning services from large institutions, including universities and corporate campuses.
 Many aging or busy homeowners also require these services to help maintain their properties.

-Grounds maintenance workers ensure that the grounds of houses, businesses, and parks are attractive, orderly, and healthy in order to provide a pleasant outdoor environment.
+Grounds maintenance workers ensure that the grounds of houses, businesses, and parks are attractive, orderly, and healthy.

 Janitors and building cleaners keep many types of buildings clean, orderly, and in good condition.

 |No formal educational credential||$29,080|

 Pest control workers remove unwanted pests that infest buildings and surrounding areas.